 If there has been an affair in your relationship, recently or long ago, and it’s still negatively affecting you, we are here for you with open arms and promise to create an incredibly safe, positive, and supportive space to heal from the past and use this painful experience as a catalyst to turn your relationship into its best version yet.

-You can learn more about our coaching and counseling HERE and can sign up for a FREE 20-minute consultation at anytime right HERE.
-Also, be sure to save the date for our next Thrive in Love couples retreat happening the weekend of September 30-October 1 in Bloomington, IN.
+You can learn more about our coaching and counseling HERE and sign up for a FREE 20-minute consultation at anytime right HERE.
+Also, be sure to save the date for our next Thrive in Love couples retreat.
 You can register anytime for that and learn more HERE.
 Simply know we are here for you in any way we can be of loving service!

 Remember that your romantic relationship is the area of life that tends to have the greatest impact on every single other area of life, so if you’re not tending to it, we enthusiastically encourage you to get filling up that Love Account today!
 We’re cheering you on as you do!